-(Note: If you do not wish a RCMP headstone or marker, an amount of \$220 can be requested and applied to a rence on the headstone or marker to the member's service in the ph must be provided to the RCMP).
+(Note: If you do not wish a RCMP headstone or marker, an amount of \$220 can be requested and applied to a private stone or marker provided there is reference on the headstone or marker to the member's service in the RCMP.
+A receipt of purchase and a photograph must be provided to the RCMP).